Forest Hill vs Rosedale: Which Toronto Luxury Neighbourhood Is Right for You?

 • You value architectural variety, including contemporary homes

-• Your daily rhythm centres on midtown and the school ecosystem
+• Your daily rhythm centers on midtown and the school ecosystem

 Choose Rosedale if: